Acquisitions and transfers of control for cable and competitive telecommunications providers

 Multi-party interconnection arbitration proceeding implementing TRO and TRRO UNE amendments.
 Docket TO 05050418 (2006)

 In re Wisconsin PSC Investigation into Transit Traffic

 Litigation of transit traffic interconnection issues in multi-party proceeding involving competitive, incumbent and rural LECs.
 Docket No. 05-TI-1068 (2006)

 Successfully defended intentional interference and idea theft claims related to several NBC television shows.
 Actions resolved without any payment.
 (W.D.N.Y.
 2006)

 NextG Networks of Calif., Inc. v.
-City of San Francisco
+City & County of San Francisco

 Order granting judgment and permanent injunction for NextG, pre-empting pursuant to Section 253 of federal Communications Act the defendant city's requirements for deployment of wireless facilities in public rights-of-way.
 2006 U.S. Dist.
 LEXIS 36101 (N. D. Cal.
 2006; 9th Cir.
 2006)